usgpo/bill-status/README.md

->The 116th Congress job runs at 4, 8, and 12 every 4 hours.
+>The 116th Congress job runs at 4, 8, and 12 every 4 hours; prior Congresses run daily.
->The 115th Congress job runs at 6, 10, and 2 every 4 hours.
->Prior Congresses run daily.

 # Bill Status #